Market Intelligence: Talent in Construction

 It was stressed that businesses should understand their responsibilities when taking on a graduate and should not expect a fully-formed employee, they must also receive support and nurturing.
 For example, while commercial awareness is a highly-valued skill, it is acknowledged that this cannot be achieved without proper work experience opportunities.

 For advice on recruitment, including attraction, selection and retention, email email@example.com.

 The NTU talent pool and how SMEs can get involved

-NTU currently have 339 undergraduate and postgraduate students on construction-related courses in the 2018/19 academic year.
+NTU currently has over 1,300 undergraduate and postgraduate students on construction-related courses in the 2018/19 academic year.
 These come from a range of degree discipline clusters including construction management, quantity surveying, project management, civil and structural engineering, and building surveying.

 Businesses can also take advantage of degree apprenticeships in many of the above field.
 As an SME they may also be able to take advantage of 95% funding dependent on eligibility.

 In addition to this, there are a range of short and professional courses available covering areas such as leadership and management, such as the Women in Leadership course offered through the Priority Skills for D2N2 SMEs project.

 There are plenty of opportunities for businesses of all sizes to engage with students from NTU.
 A seleection of these opportunities include:

 Our fairs can be a great way to engage with current students or recent graduates.
 Examples include: